-Ideas Peru is a new organization that is looking to take pent-up energy of the citizens and move it to action.
-The presenters offered different models on how to engage local government and hometown communities and how to achieve more accountability of government.
+Ideas Peru is a new organization that is looking to take pent-up energy of the citizens and move it to a

 The sister cities model fits into this dialogue quite well.
 They indicated that national governments haven’t always been the best leader or most efficient engine to make progress on community projects, such as water or infrastructure.
 But as I explored this more it was also clear that others felt local governments didn’t have the expertise to execute projects so money was wasted and progress languished.
 In both the panel discussion and my plenary speech, I was able to offer tangible examples of how various constituencies within a community work in a private-public partnership.
 I found the attendees welcomed the ideas and model (even if I based this solely on the # of business cards I got during the conference expressing an interest in starting a sister city program) but moreover, they were ready for action.